GTNewHorizons/gtnh-nightly-updater/README.md

 Cached mods can be found in the `mods` subdirectory.

 ### Local Assets and Exclusions
-Local Asset File:
+The following 2 files can be placed in the cache directory to include or exclude certain mods Local Asset File:
 - File Name: local-assets.txt
 - Format: MOD_NAME|SIDE
-- List of mods to be included in addition to the nightly mods list.
-Use mod name from the maven.
-(Backhand|BOTH, etc)
+- List of mods to be included in addition to the manifest's mods list.
+Use mod name from the GTNH maven.
+(RTG|BOTH, etc)

 Exclusions:
 - File Name: mod-exclusions.txt